zedeloc/resturant-page/README.md

 # resturant-page
-estaurant Page assignment from The Odin Project with the goal of using Webpack and generating DOM elements with JavaScript
+Restaurant Page assignment from The Odin Project with the goal of using Webpack and generating DOM elements with JavaScript